One thing I love about mid-to-late-60’s music is its unpredictability.

 After we’re all seated comfortable, too square on our botties, the music begins with the song, “Happiness Stan.”
 Living deep inside a rainbow, he interprets the world through colors . . . and when he looks up into the sky one night hoping to see a big fat moon, “black has stolen half the moon away!”
-The track opens with dreamy harp, which transforms to harpsichord when the quaint, drawing-room main theme begins.
+The track opens with a dreamy harp, which transforms into a harpsichord when the quaint, drawing-room main theme begins.
 The beat shifts to heavier rock in the last passage, where Stan has made his astonishing discovery; Ian McLagan’s organ appropriately sets the mood of mystery.
 The following video is taken from the only “performance” (mimed) of Ogdens’ Nut Gone Flake, from the BBC show Colour Me Pop.
 It will give you a feel for the piece, the band and Unwinese:

 After the narration, Small Faces just has to kick some ass, which they do quite well in the joyous rocker, “Rollin’ Over,” where Stan sings about the excitement of starting a noble quest.
 My absolute favorite piece comes next: “The Hungry Intruder.”
 Stan has paused his quest to have a bite to eat, and just as he’s about to dig in, he hears a faint voice, which, to his amazement, is coming from a tiny fly.
 Let me get something straight: I hate fucking flies.
-One item that made it to the top of my packing list when I moved to France earlier this year was my bug zapper, a sort of tennis-racket with battery power that zaps the crap out of any insect that dares enter my space, and flies and spiders are at the top of my public enemies list.
+One item that made it to the top of my packing list when I moved to France earlier this year was my bug zapper, a sort of tennis racket with battery power that zaps the crap out of any insect that dares enter my space, and flies and spiders are at the top of my public enemies list.
 But gosh, the fly in “The Hungry Intruder” is so disarmingly polite that it almost makes me feel ashamed about my role as insect executioner . . . almost.
 The theatrical dialogue here is superbly performed and rather touching:

 (Fly) Here am I